1992 All-Ireland Senior Football Championship final: Background

 Tommy Sugrue from Kerry was named as 1992 All-Ireland SFC final referee.

 The minor match took place as the traditional curtain raiser.
 There was a slight breeze favouring the team playing from right to left, with the sun directed at the eyes of the team defending from the left (which was Armagh in the second half).
 The minor match went down to the final whistle and concluded with seven minutes of injury time.

 Dublin were unchanged from their All-Ireland semi-final.
 Forward Charlie Redmond was playing in his 25th championship match, while goalkeeper John O'Leary was playing in his 50th championship match.

 Donegal were forced to make two late changes to the starting line-up that defeated Mayo in their All-Ireland semi-final.
 Particularly late was the addition of John Joe Doherty.
 Martin Shovlin and Tommy Ryan dropped to the bench.
 Manus Boyle and Doherty, who had not started the semi-final, came in from the start.
 Boyle had featured as a substitute against Mayo; Doherty had not.
 Neither Shovlin nor Ryan played in the final.
 Barry McGowan played at right-corner-back, while Doherty played at left-half-back in the absence of Shovlin.

 This was Doherty's 10th championship match.
 Donegal goalkeeper Gary Walsh was playing in his 20th championship match.

-Shortly before throw-in, McEniff was informed that the brother of one of his players, Joyce McMullan, had died from cancer.
-He chose not to inform McMullan or anyone else on the team until after the match.
+Shortly before throw-in, McEniff was informed that the brother of one of his players, Joyce McMullin, had died from cancer.
+He chose not to inform McMullin or anyone else on the team until after the match.
 McEniff later described it as follows: "Everything had gone so smoothly but when I heard that I was knocked for six.
 Luckily, the lads were outside watching a bit of the minor match.
 I stamped up and down before deciding that Gerard would have wanted Joyce to play.
 When the team came back, they could see something was wrong with me, but I managed to hold it together".
-It later emerged that there had been a miscommunication, and that McMullan's brother had not died.
+It later emerged that there had been a miscommunication, and that McMullin's brother had not died.
 He did so a year later.

 Tony Boyle's left knee was heavily strapped, a fact which was much remarked upon before the game; this resulted from an injury he had sustained in the Ulster final.
 Martin Gavigan and Anthony Molloy also started the game with a leg each strapped.

 Finbar Wright sang the national anthem before the game got underway.
-As Sugrue threw the ball in to commence play, RTÉ co-commentator Colm O'Rourke described it as "absolute perfect conditions for a game… the wind has died and the sun has gone in".
+As Sugrue threw the ball in to commence play, RTÉ co-commentator Colm O'Rourke described it as "absolute perfect conditions for a game... the wind has died and the sun has gone in".